HannahBBell/mark-react-proj--tv-shows/level-350.md

 # Level 350 - Switch to fetching _live_ data!

+Check in with faculty before continuing to this level.

 (This is a short level to help you transition to using live data.)

 **Pre-req**: For this level you will need to use `fetch` (or `axios`) to `GET` JSON content from an API.